iancookwestgate/hacker-noonclone/README.md

 * Node.js
 * Babel
 * Webpack
-* ESLint
 * Firebase

 ## Known Bugs

-* Some CSS elements are not finished and media queries have not yet been added.
-Consequently, the current version of this website is best viewed in fullscreen.
+* While all Angular component usage and Firebase data retrievals are now working, getting their info to display properly below the initial two highlighted posts has been a challenge.
+* The posts are currently scrunched up together and are not as of yet responding to margin or padding changes.
+This is also a problem that has not yet been resolved for link arrangements in the navbar.
+* The CSS for the highlighted images also doesn't stretch across the entire screen when taken to a maximum size (unlike that of Hacker Noon).

 ## Support and contact details